akspa0/showTools/soundContextTools/memory-bank/activeContext.md

 ## Next Steps

+- **Immediate: Implement CLAP-based call segmentation logic for --call-cutter (primary focus)**
+- **Secondary: Investigate and resolve LLM task completion issue (tasks running after pipeline completion message)**
-- **Immediate: Enhanced error handling and edge cases for resume functionality**
+- Enhanced error handling and edge cases for resume functionality
-- **Next: Advanced resume controls (--resume-from, --force-rerun, --clear-from)**
+- Advanced resume controls (--resume-from, --force-rerun, --clear-from)
-- **Then: Real-world integration testing with actual audio files**
+- Real-world integration testing with actual audio files
-- **Future: Performance monitoring and stage timing analytics**
+- Performance monitoring and stage timing analytics
 - Complete and test finalization stage for MP3 outputs and metadata
 - Ensure robust fallback logic for LLM output
 - Update documentation and memory bank as the project evolves
-- **Continue to monitor for any edge cases where PII could leak (e.g., error messages, stack traces).**
+- Continue to monitor for any edge cases where PII could leak (e.g., error messages, stack traces).
-- **Consider adding automated tests to verify no PII is ever output during resume/status operations.**
+- Consider adding automated tests to verify no PII is ever output during resume/status operations.

 ## Active Decisions & Considerations

-- **Resume functionality is production-ready but can be enhanced with granular controls**
+- Resume functionality is production-ready but can be enhanced with granular controls
-- **Debugging workflow dramatically improved - no more re-running expensive stages**
+- Debugging workflow dramatically improved - no more re-running expensive stages
 - All outputs and logs are strictly PII-free and fully auditable
 - User preferences and workflow logic are extensible via CLI and workflow JSONs
 - Defensive programming and robust error handling are required at every stage